Marcus-Forte/msensor-library/README.md

-# RPLIdar publisher app.
+# Library that encompasses multiple sensors as a simple interface.

-Small app to allow publishing LiDAR data from RPLidar sensor over gRPC.
+Link this library by adding it as subdirectort and linking your application with `msensor_library`

 ## Scan files

 Scan files are generates using protobuf.
 The convention is that the number of bytes to follow come before the serialized data.

-### Systemd examples
+### Systemd examples and embedded deployment
 Useful hints for systemd installation for services.
 Place them onto /etc/system/system/<name>.service